 - Before adding boondis to sugar syrup, discard the big pieces from the fried boondi.
 If you want, you can lightly pulse big pieces and then add them to the boondi.

 - If for some reason your boondis are a bit crisp after resting in syrup, then you can add 1-3 tablespoons of milk or water to it.
 They will turn moist and soft.

 - Some store-bought laddo have melon seeds in it.
 So for a slightly changed nutty variation, you can also add some melon seeds or kharbuje ke beej (magaz).

 - I fried boondis in neutral vegetable oil, but you can use either ghee or oil for frying motichoor ladoos.
 You can also use a combination of ghee and oil for frying boondi.

 - Mold ladoos only when the mixture is warm.

 - I have added 1 teaspoon ghee to the ladoo mixture.
 This addition of ghee helps in binding ladoos and they hold and retain their shape.

-WATCH VIDEO BELOW: Motichoor Ladoo - How to Make Motichur Laddu
+WATCH RECIPE VIDEO BELOW: Motichoor Ladoo - How to Make Motichur Laddu

 (Please wait for a couple of seconds for loading)